 Colin Kaepernick delivers message to the NFL: 'Still ready'

-Colin Kaepernick, who created a national firestorm when he kneeled during the national anthem to call attention to perceived racial injustices in the U.S., said Wednesday he’s ready to play in the NFL again.
+Colin Kaepernick, who created a nationwide firestorm when he kneeled during the national anthem to call attention to perceived racial injustices in the U.S., said Wednesday he’s ready to play in the NFL again.

 Kaepernick has not played an NFL game since he opted out of his contract with the San Francisco 49ers after the 2016 season.
 In his last game, he threw for 215 yards and a touchdown in a losing effort against the Seattle Seahawks.